Take a Hike: Proper Hiking Gear for Dogs

 March 30, 2019

-If that perfect Spring day calls you outside, hiking is a great way for you and your pup to exercise together and enjoy the outdoors.
+If that perfect day calls you outside, hiking is a great way for you and your pup to exercise together and enjoy the outdoors.
 But before you go, be prepared with the necessary hiking gear for dogs.
 We talked to Dr. Kelly Grisham, DVM, to get her take on the equipment you need for a safe day hike with Fido.

 Make sure your dog is accustomed to exercise before you set off on a long hike.
 You might be faithful about going to the gym, but if your dog is a couch potato, he won't be conditioned for a day of exercise.